Announcements

 • Hunting is allowed in the Controlled Area October 1-31.

-• Allowed only in the Firing Line Unit during the statewide season
+• Hunting is only allowed in the Firing Line Unit during the statewide season.

-• Hunting is permitted on the refuge portion of the site during the first Friday and Saturday in November; Must apply for a site specific permit during the statewide lottery
+• Hunting is permitted on the refuge portion of the site during the first Friday and Saturday in November.

 Turkey

-• Statewide regulations for the Firing Line Unit.
-Controlled Hunting Area open Oct 1- Oct 31
+• Controlled Hunting Area open Oct 1- Oct 31.

 Waterfowl